-Reports Residential Threshold Commercial Threshold Other Ecological Impact Assessment All developments that are located within or adjacent to any sensitive habitat, on sites that could contain protected species or in a quality landscape environment.
-Appropriate Assessment Screening and NIS An Appropriate Assessment Screening is required for all developments.
-A stage 2 (Natura Impact Statement) is required where significant effects on the environment are likely either alone or in combination with any other project.

-Reports Residential Threshold Commercial Threshold Other Environmental Impact Assessment All Developments within the threshold set out in Planning and Development Act 2000, as amended or any development that has a significant impact on the environment.
-Landscape and Visual Impact Assessment, Microclimate Assessment, Telecommunications Report - see Appendix 3 Site Specific Circumstances Site Specific Circumstances
+Reports Residential Threshold Commercial Threshold Other

+Threshold Threshold An Appropriate

+Assessment Screening

+is required for all

+developments.
+A stage 2 (Natura Impact

+Appropriate Statement) is required

+Assessment where significant

+Screening and NIS effects on the

+environment are likely

+either alone or in

+combination with any

+other project.

+All developments

+within the threshold

+set out in Planning and

+Environmental Development Act

+Impact Assessment 2000, as amended or

+any development that has a significant impact

+on the environment.

+Landscape and en the environment.

+Visual Impact

+Assessment,

+Microclimate Site Specific Site Specific

+Assessment, Circumstances Circumstances

+Telecommunications

+Report - see

+Appendix 3